By Andy Joel

 S gauge is exactly half gauge 1 (as originally defined), a scale of 1:64 (between O and OO).
 It dates back to before 1900.
 Again, no ready-to-run stock available, but there are kits.
 There is an S scale society in the UK.

 TT gauge is halfway between OO and N (3 mm to the foot).
-Ready-to-run stock was available many decades ago, but now only a limited number of kits – though it certainly does have modellers still, and there is a UK society.
+Ready-to-run stock was available many decades ago, but now only a limited number of kits – though it certainly does have modellers still (including one at the club), and there is a UK society.

 Z gauge has a scale of 1:220, and a gauge of 6.5 mm, making it somewhat smaller than N gauge.
 I am not sure if anything is available in British outline (there is a fair bit of continental stock available).
 It is most notable in the UK for its use as a basis for narrow gauge trains in N gauge (called N-Z or Nn3 in the US).